danilocangucu/hsk-bikeapp/README.md

 ### Stations list

-In this section of the page, all bike stations imported and added to the database, and available at ``/stations`` can be seen.
+In this subsection of the page, all bike stations imported and added to the database, and available at ``/stations`` can be seen.
 A scrolling pagination of 20 stations per scrolling has been implemented.
 Clicking on each station will display information of the individul station.

-To read about the functions that handle the stations list, please refer to the ``getStations`` and ``showAllStations`` functions in ``src/Stations.js``.
+To read about the functions that handle the stations list, please refer to the ``getStations`` and ``showAllStations`` functions in ``src/Stations.js`` and ``handlers/stations.go``.

 ### Single station view

-When you view a single station, the following information will be retrieved by sending a request to the endpoint ``/stations?id=STATION_ID``:
+When you view a single station, the following information will be retrieved by sending a GET request to the endpoint ``/stations?id=STATION_ID``:

 - Station names in Finnish and Swedish;
 - Station address in Finnish and Swedish;